Skip to content

 }

 Tags say what a link is.
 Meta says what a link measures.
 The :time: handler reads meta.timestamp (falling back to createdAt).
-The :loc: handler reads meta.location.
+The :location: handler reads meta.location.
 Each handler documents which fields it expects.

 The createdAt field that already exists on every link gives :time: a bootstrap path — existing configs get time filtering for free, no meta required.